liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 What they should say to those who sought that honor but ultimately failed is――

-"――Musica, rather than negotiating with the kingdom, how about negotiating with me instead?"
+Petra: \[――Musica, rather than negotiating with the kingdom, how about negotiating with me instead?\]

 <div style="text-align:center">